Quantum-cascade laser: Applications

 Fabry-Perot (FP) quantum cascade lasers were first commercialized in 1998, distributed feedback (DFB) devices were first commercialized in 2004, and broadly-tunable external cavity quantum cascade lasers first commercialized in 2006.
 The high optical power output, tuning range and room temperature operation make QCLs useful for spectroscopic applications such as remote sensing of environmental gases and pollutants in the atmosphere and security.
 They may eventually be used for vehicular cruise control in conditions of poor visibility, collision avoidance radar, industrial process control, and medical diagnostics such as breath analyzers.
 QCLs are also used to study plasma chemistry.

 When used in multiple-laser systems, intrapulse QCL spectroscopy offers broadband spectral coverage that can potentially be used to identify and quantify complex heavy molecules such as those in toxic chemicals, explosives, and drugs.

-In fiction

-The video game Star Citizen imagines external-cavity quantum cascade lasers as high-power weapons.
+QCLs find applications in terahertz frequency range.
+They are actively used in computational phase imaging, recovering both amplitude and phase profiles of translucent objects.